Training structure

 Faculty of Science

-Present different methodological approaches in an applied approach, from data acquisition to interpretation.
-Each approach is covered over half a day (3h), covering data acquisition methods (1.5h TP) and interpretation of results (1.5h TD).
+Present different methodological approaches in an applied context, from data acquisition to interpretation.
+Each approach is covered in half a day (3 hours), addressing data acquisition methods (1.5 hours of practical work) and interpretation of results (1.5 hours of tutorials).

 Dynamics of biodiversity and paleoenvironments